 Finally, the United States should enact policies and strategies enabling more students to graduate with degrees in STEM subjects.
 Every year, thousands of U.S. university students are dissuaded from majoring in STEM subjects by space constraints in these programs.
 Allowing students to attain invaluable human capital by majoring in science would dramatically improve the United States' ability to produce a large volume of innovation.
-An increase of just 20 percent, a challenging but attainable goal, would improve the country's score to a full standard deviation above the sample mean and would move the United States from fourth place to second place on human capital contributions.
+An increase of just 20 percent, a challenging but attainable goal, would improve the

+Five changes could make the United States the top performer on the contributions' ranking and the top-ranked overall nation. country's score to a full standard deviation above the sample mean and would move the United States from fourth place to second place on human capital contributions.

 As noted, China ranks 44th overall, ranking 28th for contributions and 55th for detractions.
 It may be surprising to some that China ranks so low in terms of constructive impact on the global innovation system, particularly when many contend that China acts as a major positive driver of global innovation.
-For example, McKinsey's report The China Effect on Global Innovation concludes that China has the potential "to emerge as a driving force in innovation globally."
-But this is because most analysts, including those at McKinsey, look at China's large size, and don't adjust its impact for size.
+For example, McKinsey's report The China Effect on Global Innovation concludes that China has the potential "to emerge as a driving force in innovation globally."47 But this is because most analysts, including those at McKinsey, look at China's large size, and don't adjust its impact for size.
 Moreover, they focus on China's good policies, such as funding R&D, but ignore its bad policies, such as forced technology transfer, or even imply that these policies actually support global innovation, as McKinsey does when it talks about China's "low-cost innovation model" without mentioning how it is supported by currency manipulation and massive industrial subsidies.